Politics of American Samoa: Government

 The governor of American Samoa is the head of government and along with the lieutenant governor of American Samoa is elected on the same ticket by popular vote for four-year terms.

 The legislative power is vested in the American Samoa Fono, which has two chambers.
-The House of Representatives has 21 members serving two-year terms, being 20 representatives popularly elected from various districts and one non-voting delegate from Swains Island elected in a public meeting.
+The House of Representatives has 21 members serving two-year terms, being 20 representatives popularly elected from various districts and one delegate from Swains Island elected in a public meeting.
 The Senate has 18 members, elected for four-year terms by and from the chiefs of the islands.

 The judiciary of American Samoa is composed of the High Court of American Samoa, a District Court, and village courts.
 The High Court is led by a chief justice and an associate justice, appointed by the secretary of the interior.
 Other judges are appointed by the governor upon the recommendation of the chief justice and confirmed by the Senate.